MrMilad/Kite2D/Readme.txt

 ---------------------[ Overview ]---------------------

-Kite2D is a free open source 2-dimensional Game Framework written in C++ by Milad Rasaneh and published under the GPL license.
+Kite2D is a free open-source multi-platform 2-dimensional Game Framework written in C++ by Milad Rasaneh and published under the LGPL license.

 Kite2D provides a simple interface to the various components of your PC, to ease the development of games.